 Enough said.
 But if you’re a mogul buying such a house, you’ll probably be interested in one of the private schools in the vicinity.

 For further details about this awesome luxury property, which you can admire to your heart’s desire, check out this agent’s site.
-This web site will only be available for viewing until such time some prosperous soul comes up and plucks this heavily discounted piece of property off of this tough seller’s market.
+The real estate listing for this estate is no longer available for viewing (some prosperous soul must have already come up to pluck this heavily discounted piece of property off of this tough seller’s market).
 More on this beauty, including funny commentary plus image credit from The Real Estalker.

 Any interested Googlers out there with a spare $16 million lying around?